 The following list of interventions are intended to assist, correct and/or alter behaviors so students can demonstrate safe and respectful behavior.
 These interventions often involve support staff and aim to engage the Student Service Department in helping students modify their inappropriate or disruptive behavior.
-These interventions will be implemented based on student needs and staff discretion.

-Activity Ban: Students shall not attend and/or participate in school and/or district sponsored activities including but not limited to sporting events, clubs, and activities.
+Activity Ban: Students shall not attend and/or participate in school and/or district sponsored activities including but not limited to sporting events, clubs, and activities